Wrong No.: Release

 The film was premiered in Lahore on 13 July and in Karachi on 15 July 2015.
 The film released across Pakistan on 79 screens competing Bajrangi Bhaijan and Bin Roye.
 It also screened in the UK on 26 July and in the UAE on 6 August.
 Wrong No. was to release in India at a later date.
 The film was scheduled to be released in the US on 11 December 2015.

 Reception

 Critical response

 Rafay Mahmood of The Express Tribune rated the film 2.5 out of 5 stars and wrote, "It is the small moments and performances by the side actors that make an otherwise ordinary film a joyride.
 Beyond that, it is a test of your bladder and brain, whatever lets go first."

-Momin Ali Munshi of Galaxy Lollywood rated 3.8/5 overall and summed up his review as, "Wrong Number is a complete commercial pot-boiler which has all the elements that are required to make a blockbuster.
-This masala entertainer will make you fall in love with the characters and will also make sure that you fall off your seat every few minutes courtesy the heavy doses of laughter that will come your way.
-But be warned that if you are easily offended and rate humour as being clean or dirty then this is surely not your cup of tea."

 Asad Haroon of Dispatch News Desk said, "Wrong Number is a slapstick comedy filled with humor.
 One can't stop laughing throughout the movie and the dialogues are pretty well written and up to the mark.
 The script of the movie wasn’t predictable that much but the dialogues were totally unpredictable and funny to such an extent that one could say that I didn't see that coming.
 The production quality of Wrong number is not that great as of Bin Roye but the screen is pretty bright of wrong number."